 Viruses can help to cause some cancers.
 But this doesn't mean that you can catch these cancers like an infection.
 The virus can cause genetic changes in cells that make them more likely to become cancerous in the future.

 Mouth and oropharyngeal cancers have been linked to the human papilloma virus (HPV), especially type 16.
 There are more than 100 different types of (HPV).
 Some types are called the wart virus, because they cause warts on the genital area or skin.
 Other types of HPV are known to increase the risk of some types of cancer.
 These include cancer of the cervix, vaginal cancer, vulval cancer and anal cancer.

 HPV can be passed on during sexual contact.
 Most sexually active adults will be infected with at least one type of HPV at some time during their life.
 For many people, the virus causes no harm and goes away without treatment.
 Only a very small percentage of people with HPV develop oropharyngeal cancer.
-HPV infection of the mouth is more common in men than in women.
-The risk of HPV infection in the mouth and throat is linked to certain sexual behaviours, such as open mouth kissing and oral sex.
+The risk of HPV infection in the mouth and throat is linked to certain sexual behaviours, such as oral sex.
 The risk increases with the number of sexual partners a person has.
 Smoking also increases the risk of HPV infection in the mouth.

 Research has found that people have an increased risk of mouth cancer if they have a reduced immunity due to HIV or AIDS.
 Taking medicines to suppress immunity after organ transplants also gives a higher risk of mouth cancer than in the general population.